zolotarevandrew/my-learning-tracker/log.md

 Looking for a problem - resource temporarily unavailable, cant fork process.

-So the problem was with docker container and chrome in it.
+So the problem was with the docker container and chrome in it.

-Docker container has 512 default pids.
+The docker container has 512 default pids.
 But my container created over 1000, because of chrome driver starting by each request.
-After execution stops a lot of pids, more than 500 just hang.
+After execution stops, a lot of pids, more than 500 just hang.

 Tested on local docker.